 Want tots without allergies?
-Try sucking on their pacifiersMay 6th, 2013 in Immunology /
+Try sucking on their pacifiersMay 6, 2013 by Barbara Bronson Gray, Healthday Reporter in Medicine & Health / Immunology

 (HealthDay)—A new Swedish study suggests that parents who want to protect their infants from developing allergies should try a simple approach to introducing their children to the wide world of microbes: Just pop their pacifiers into their own mouths before giving them back to their babies.